What Muscles Do Dips Work Most? Chest Dips, Tricep Dips & Variations

 Another common mistake is not going low enough.
 This means you’re not getting the full range of motion and not fully activating the chest and triceps.
 Make sure to lower your body until your upper arm is at or just below parallel.

-- Avoid common mistakes such as rounding your shoulders, swinging your body, and not going through a full range of motion.
+• Avoid common mistakes such as rounding your shoulders, swinging your body, and not going through a full range of motion.
+This will help you avoid injuries associated with dips.